 - Paid Youth Research Internship program for high school-aged youth in Wheat Ridge, Lakewood and Edgewater, Colorado, which includes hosting a yearly town hall and producing videos and other products to educate adults or other youth about their findings related to substance misuse, interpersonal violence and/or hopelessness and anxiety.

 - 47 communities across Colorado are being funded by the Colorado Department of Public Health and Environment's Communities That Care initiative to reduce risk factors and increase protective factors among youth.
 This is a five-year grant from 2016 to 2021 and is funded by marijuana tax dollars.
 Jefferson County is projected to receive over $1.3 million in funding over five years for this project.

 - Additional funding is provided by a one-year grant from the Community First Foundation and a five-year Drug-Free Communities grant from the Office of National Drug Control Policy and Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services.

-- Jefferson County Public Health (JCPH), in cooperation with Jefferson County’s Collaborative Youth Leadership Collaborative (CYLC), will utilize funding to facilitate CTC efforts focused on the following areas: Lakewood, Wheat Ridge and Edgewater / Jefferson High School.
+- JCPH, in cooperation with Jefferson County’s Collaborative Youth Leadership Collaborative (CYLC), will utilize funding to facilitate CTC efforts focused in the following areas: Lakewood, Wheat Ridge and Edgewater / Jefferson Junior/ Senior High School.

 - Jefferson County CTC will use adolescent health data collected through the Healthy Kids Colorado Survey.
-The survey was administered in Jeffco high schools and middle schools in the fall of odd-numbered years.
+The survey is administered in Jeffco high schools and middle schools in the fall of odd-numbered years.
 Additionally, the coalition conducts yearly youth town halls that give youth in our community a voice in coalition priority setting and decision making.